 4. Recording information, data protection and confidentiality

 4.1.
-You will not do anything which could put us in breach of the laws on data protection (in particular the Data Protection Act 1998, subsequent revisions thereof or associated regulations and statutory instruments) and the protection of personal information, or allow us to be put in this position because of your inaction.
+You will not do anything which could put us in breach of the Data Protection Legislation, or allow us to be put in this position because of your inaction.

 4.2.
 We will hold records of your identity, and any Contacts relevant to the service being provided.
 You will ensure that every Contact consents to us holding the information and using it as needed in carrying out this Contract.
 It is your duty to keep us Notified of your Contacts and your current name and contact details at all times.